Azhrei/introduction-to-go/README.md

 titles are automatically numbered, but this gets in the way for "continuation slides", which should not be assigned a new number.
-I plan to come up with a way to correct for this (new syntax add to the Title tag?) but until I do, this patch is NOT recommended (although the `present2.patch` file is provided).
+I plan to come up with a way to correct for this (new syntax add to the Title tag?) but until I do, this patch is not provided.

 I really want the second patch to work as it would easily allow a table of contents at the beginning of the slide deck built automatically by